 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation is not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 If you do not qualify for Nuffic Fellowships or would like to apply for this course without Nuffic funding, then please follow the application procedure using the ‘Learn More’ button below.
-The deadline to apply for this course is 7 May 2018.
+The deadline to apply for this course has passed.
+However, please contact us if you would like to apply for this course.
+Some exceptions are possible.